-Guided by the vision and leadership of Giorgio Inghirami, MD, we offer referring physicians the speed and accuracy of results required to meet the needs of their patients.
-Physicians receive a single, comprehensive hematopathology report containing detailed diagnostic and prognostic information.
-For patients with multiple samples, we use a systematic comparative evaluation to address specific issues such as disease progression and response to treatment.
+Guided by the vision and leadership of Giorgio Inghirami, MD, Professor of Pathology and Laboratory Medicine and Vice Chair for Hematopathology, we offer referring physicians the speed and accuracy of results required to meet the needs of their patients.
+Physicians receive a single, comprehensive, and integrated hematopathology report containing detailed diagnostic and prognostic information.
+Moreover many of our cases in addition many cases undergo a concurrent molecular and cytogenetic evaluation.
+We use a systematic comparative evaluation for patients with multiple samples to address specific issues related to disease evolution, progression and response to treatment.

-Those seeking a second opinion receive clear, evidence-based interpretation that takes into account the patient's clinical presentation and disease history.
+Those seeking a second opinion receive a clear, evidence-based interpretation that considers the patient's clinical presentation and disease history.
 This approach is especially important in neoplastic pathology of the lymph nodes, bone marrow, and spleen, in view of the complicated diagnostic algorithms necessary to apply the current World Health Organization classification.
 Our pathologists are available to discuss findings by telephone and often speak with clinicians to discuss a comprehensive interpretation and the full implications of the diagnosis.

-Their commitment to education keeps them up to date on the latest advances.
-The Division offers a highly competitive one-year ACGME-approved Hematopathology Fellowship.
-Pathologists, pathologists in training, and medical oncologists/hematologists may participate in an annual Tutorial on Neoplastic Hematopathology, held each January, which is designed to update physicians on the latest advances in the field.
+Division faculty are also uniformly committed to hematopathology education, and the Division offers a highly competitive one-year ACGME-approved Hematopathology Fellowship for trainees who have completed a residency program in anatomic and/or clinical pathology.
+Pathologists, pathologists in training, and medical oncologists/hematologists may participate in an annual Tutorial on Neoplastic Hematopathology, held each January, designed to update physicians on the latest advances in the field.